Rules and Regulations

 - It is the responsibility of each participant to be aware of and responsive to all flags, signals and instructions from corner workers and emergency personnel (see also "Flag Information").

-- The overtaking vehicle always bears the responsibility of executing a safe pass.
+- The overtaking vehicle bears the responsibility of executing a safe pass but the car being passed has a responsibility to help facilitate a safe pass.

-- If a pass sign is not used (on straights only), the vehicle being passed will remain on-line.
+- If a pass sign is not used (on straights only), the vehicle being passed will remain on-line and give room for the passing car.
 The passing vehicle will move off-line to execute the pass.

-- You are respsonible for damage to racetrack including speedy dry.
+- You are respsonible for damage to racetrack including speedy dry, fire suppression, etc.

 - Racing is expressly prohibited at any time during DMTD events.